asmanp2012/Example-lit-elements/readme.md

 ```

 after that you can run there scripts to run the project:

-  1.build: for compile your typescript code to the javascript code
+  1. build: for compile your typescript code to the javascript code
-  2.serve: start a server for public your code
+  2. serve: start a server for public your code
-  4.watch: start a server and compile your code per a change
+  3. watch: start a server and compile your code per a change

 To call scripts do as follow: